SixtyFive-65/PollsRepo/README.md

 -ng serve to run the UI on port 4200, you could have a different port if that port is already taken on your machine.

 -NB Cors is configured for port 4200 in the api solution, open the Polls.API solution and navigate to program.cs and change it to your port number if 4200 was changed.
+(For Dev we are allowing all origins)

+4.Register and account start creating and voting on polls.

 ## Testing